JoepH123/BIP_ML_PROJECT_E00659/README.md

 # [Section 1] Introduction
 Our project was developed to produce a model that predicts exemption VAT codes for each invoice line.
-Particularly using the IVAm field in the dataset.
-We pursued several avenues to determine the best model and picked the relevant criteria.
+Particularly using the IvaM field in the dataset.
+We pursued several avenues to determine the best model and picked the relevant criteria explained further in the following report.
 We also implemented a user-friendly interface to facilitate easy interactions with the model in dashboard form.

 Given resources:
 - BIP x Tech Presentation